anewton1998/rdap_guide/src/protocol/common_data_structures.md

 * entity
 * nameserver

-This string is the descriminator used by clients when parsing the JSON object into an RDAP object class.
+This string is the discriminator used by clients when parsing the JSON object into an RDAP object class.

 ```json